ziggr/ESO-HomeStationMarker/README.md

 - Transmute station
 - Mundus stones
 - Assistants: Banker, Merchant, Fence

-Custom markers?
+- `/hsm scanlocs` to scan house furniture for all station locations.
+Requires decorator permission, so would only work in your own housing unless you're a highly trusted guest.

+### I have no desire to add these ever:

+- custom markers
+- colors
+- per-add-on sets of markers

 No thank you.
 That's an additional API and complexity that I don't want to spend my days supporting.

-# FPS Cost

-Each marker slows down your frames per second.

-`zo_callLater` : a periodic task updates each marker rotation 4 times per second.
-Only registered within player housing, and only if you have one or more shown markers.

-`EVENT_CRAFTING_STATION_INTERACT` : An event listener records station location each time you interact with a crafting station.
-This listener is only registered within player housing.

-`EVENT_PLAYER_ACTIVATED` : An event listener hides all of a house's markers when you exit player housing, shows that house's previously hidden markers when you enter player housing.

-# SavedVariables

-- **station locations:** for each player house: each known crafting station's location
-- **marker locations:** for each player house: each marker location

 # API